Launch & Operations - CHEOPS

 The CHEOPS GS is under the responsibility of the CHEOPS Mission Consortium (CMC), and comprises:

 - the Mission Operations Centre (MOC), which is located at INTA in Torrejón de Ardoz, near Madrid (ES);

 - the Science Operations Centre (SOC), which is located at University of Geneva (CH);

 The sequence of ground passes includes 5 to 6 daily passes over the G/S of Torrejon (or Villafranca, since the MOC plans to use both of them depending on their availability).
-Each pass has a duration of 7 to 10 minutes, with 2 to 3 of these passes taking place in the early morning (around 7 a.m. local time) and 2 to 3 passes in the early evening (around 8 p.m. local time).
-All passes will be used to downlink the spacecraft telemetry at a fixed downlink rate of 1143 Kbps, which is compliant with the daily science and instrument housekeeping data generation of 1.2 Gb.
-It is planned to use one pass per week to uplink the activity plan to the satellite MTL.
+Each pass has a duration of 7 to 10 minutes, with 2 to 3 of these passes taking place in the early morning (around 7:00 local time) and 2 to 3 passes in the early evening (around 8:00 local time).
+All passes are used to downlink the spacecraft telemetry at a fixed downlink rate of 1143 Kbps, which is compliant with the daily science and instrument housekeeping data generation of 1.2 Gb.
+Typically, one pass per week is used to uplink the activity plan to the satellite MTL.
 A high degree of automation has been implemented in the Mission Control System (MCS) and the MOC, so that nominally only the uplink passes will require the presence of the operator.

 Curious to learn more?